gilbertchen/duplicacy/README.md

 ## License

-Duplicacy CLI is free for personal use without restrictions.
+Duplicacy CLI is released under the [Fair Source 5 License](https://fair.io), which means it is free for individual users or any company or organization with less than 5 users.
+If your company or oganization has 5 or more users, then a license for the actual number of users must be purchased from [duplicacy.com](https://duplicacy.com/customer).

-For commercial use, a valid [commercial license](https://duplicacy.com/buy.html) is required for each computer on which backups will be created.
-There are no restrictions if Duplicacy CLI is used to restore files from backups or check the integrity of backups.
+A user is defined as the owner of any files to be backed up by Duplicacy.
+If you are an IT administrator who uses Duplicacy to back up files for your colleagues, then each colleague will be counted in the user limit permitted by the license.